26 Best Things to Do in Bainbridge Island WA 2026

 Since 2005, Eagle Harbor has been making Bordeaux-style red wine.
 The Wine Co. uses ancient techniques to produce wines.
 They bring grapes from the finest vineyards of Washington.

 Their wines are complex but taste heavenly.
-The Bordeaux red wine ages well and tastes even better in the future.
-They offer live music every Wednesday from 06:00 pm to 08:00 pm during summer.
+Bordeaux red wine ages well and tastes even better with time.
+They offer live music every Wednesday from 06:00 pm to 08:00 pm during the summer.

-Eagle Harbor has two outlets; one serves as a winery and tasting room, and the outlet at Downtown has a tasting room.
+Eagle Harbor has two outlets: one is a winery and tasting room, and the other is a tasting room in downtown.

 iv.
 Eleven Winery

-Eleven, the largest winery in Bainbridge, prefers simplicity in making wines, and they aim to provide wines that give an excellent time to the drinkers.
+Eleven, the largest winery in Bainbridge, prefers a simple approach to making wine.
+They aim to provide wines that give drinkers an excellent time.
 Malbec, Petit Verdot, Mourvedre, Syrah, Roussanne, Pinot Grigio, and Viognier are offbeat varieties used in production.

-The winery is in two places.
-One serves as a winery, another is a tasting room, and the Downtown outlet only has a tasting room facility.
+The winery is in two places: one is a winery, the other is a tasting room, and the Downtown outlet has only a tasting room.

 v.
 Fletcher Bay Winery

 Fletcher Bay is a boutique winery that crafts quality wines.
 They specialize in full-bodied, limited, and savory white, red, and fruit wines.
 Exquisite grapes from the vineyards of East Washington are used.
-They use Hungarian, Virginia, and French oak barrels to finish the aging process.
-Options for tasting the barrels are available on request.
+The wines are aged in Hungarian, Virginia, and French oak barrels.
+Tasting the barrels is available on request.

-The winery is at two different places in Bainbridge.
-Adults get to enjoy wines from Fletcher Bay, even at Disneyland.
-Visitors enjoy live music and special glasses of wine (priced) every Wednesday from 06:00 pm to 08:00 pm.
+The winery is in two different places in Bainbridge.
+Adults can enjoy wines from Fletcher Bay, even at Disneyland.
+Visitors can enjoy live music and special glasses of wine (at a price) every Wednesday from 6:00 p.m. to 8:00 p.m.

-Fletcher’s is present in two places: one serves as a winery and tasting room, and the other is only a tasting room.
+Fletcher’s is present in two places: one serves as a winery and tasting room, and the other is a tasting room only.

 vi.
 Perennial Vintners

 Perennial Vintners are famous for making floral, delicate, and fragrant wines.
 A little winery and vineyard bring grapes from Washington’s newer and oldest vines.
 Their special wine varieties are Siegerrebe, Lemberger, Melon de Bourgogne, and Müller Thurgau.
-Like Frambelle (dessert raspberry wine), Sweeter wines produce raspberries from Bainbridge Island.
+Like Frambelle (dessert raspberry wine), Sweeter wines are produced from raspberries from Bainbridge Island.

 The winery houses Washington’s smallest commercial vineyard (2.5 acres).
-Mike (owner, winemaker, and vineyard manager) pours wines for visitors and takes them on vineyard tours.
+Mike (owner, winemaker, and vineyard manager) pours wines for visitors and leads vineyard tours.
 He even shares the history of growing grapes on Bainbridge with the customers.
 Vintners have one outlet, which serves as a winery and tasting room.

 vii.
 Rolling Bay

-Rolling Bay, a tiny artisan winery, produces handmade and premium wines.
+Rolling Bay, a tiny artisan winery, produces premium, handmade wines.
 This winery is in the Rolling Bay region of Bainbridge Island.
 They bring grapes from Snipes Mountain (the oldest vineyard and newest AVAs of Washington).
-Alphonse (winemaker and owner) greets the guests personally and shares the barrel samples with customers.
+Alphonse (winemaker and owner) greets guests personally and shares barrel samples with them.

 The winery is in one place and used as a winery and tasting room.